|

 ceramics magazine.
 Judith has taught workshops throughout the United

-States and in Japan.
+and La Meridiana.
 She has exhibited her work nationally and

 internationally at juried and invitational shows including the 2001